microsoft/PowerApps-TestEngine/samples/copilotstudiokit/README.md

 winget install Microsoft.DotNet.SDK.8
 ```

 2. An install of PowerShell following the [Install Overview](https://learn.microsoft.com/powershell/scripting/install/installing-powershell) for your operating system.
-For example on Windows you could use the following command.
+For example on Windows you could use the following command

 ```cmd
 winget install --id Microsoft.PowerShell --source winget